casssater/Casssater-page/python/beautiful_soup.md

 >>> spanElem.attrs
 {'id': 'author'}
 {% endhighlight %}
-<p>Use select() to find any <span> elements and then store the first matched element in spanElem.
+<p>Use select() to find any "<span>" elements and then store the first matched element in spanElem.
 Passing the attribute name 'id' to get() returns the attribute’s value, 'author'.</p>